haydal810/Milestone-Project-3/README.md

 # Milestone-Project-3

-This is the 3rd Milestne Project for Code Institute Full Stack Developer Course
+This is the 3rd Milestone Project for Code Institute Full Stack Developer Course